Dromornis: D. australis

 Dromornis australis fossils are found in Pliocene deposits of Australia.
 They were once considered the smallest species of the genus Dromornis, around three quarters the size of Dromornis stirtoni, until the discovery of Dromornis planei specimens were described in 2016.
+Mass estimates range from 133 to 208 kg.

 Discovery

 The fossil remains of a large femur were discovered at Peak Downs in Queensland, at a depth of around 55 m in a well shaft.
 This type of locality was described as an assemblage of boulders and pebbles beneath around thirty feet of alluvial soil; the femur was located over a boulder in the rock beds.
 The description of Dromornis australis by Richard Owen, best known for extensive work on the paleontology of Australian mammals, was the first of an extinct Australian avian species.

 Owen had previously sought evidence of Dinornis in the palaeontological collections of early Australian excavations.
 A femur that he had noted in the appendix of Thomas Mitchell's explorations, found in a cave, did not allow him to confirm an alliance with any previously described species of large flightless birds.
 Owen withheld describing that specimen, now thought lost, until the type for this species emerged many years later.
 The new material had been found while digging a well at Peak Downs and forwarded to Owen via W. B. Clarke, a geologist employed by the state of New South Wales, with a remark by Gerard Krefft that placed it with the New Zealand moas of Dinornis.
 Richard Owen found affinities and distinctions in an osteological comparison to species of the extinct Dinornis and the extant Dromaius (the emu) and proposed that it represented a new genus.